Home » Planning for College » Paying for School » Help! I need more money than the Estimated Cost of Attendance

 The Bottom Line

 $40,000 is a lot of money to borrow for one year of school.
-If your college is telling you that it should cost no more than $42,392, you should be concerned if you can’t make that budget work.
+If your college is telling you that it should cost no more than $42,392, there is reason for concern if you’re struggling to stay within that budget.
+Either the school has made an error that should be fixed, or you have.

 About the Author